AvantikaKrishnan/AvantikaKrishnan/README.md

 <br>

-## I do have a few qualities like 🪶
+## Some of my other qualities include 🪶
 Enjoy Leadership roles.
 <br>
 Great with Team-Work exercises.